Add To Favorites

 Cut out all the dragon pieces with Crayola® Scissors.
 Attach pieces together with Crayola® Glue Sticks.

-With Crayola® Washable Markers and Crayola® Glitter Glue, accent the dragon’s look.
+With Crayola® Ultra-Clean Markers and Crayola® Glitter Glue, accent the dragon’s look.
 Will it be flashy and friendly or fierce and fiery?
 Air-dry the glitter glue.

 Starting at the tail, fold the dragon back and forth like an accordion.
-You’re ready to celebrate Chinese New Year or tell stories of mythical creatures.
+The class is now ready to celebrate Chinese New Year or tell stories of mythical creatures.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step